parveen1/project-parveen/info_project.md

 start make prestacion ,markdown ,html and poster video......

-### working in html slidy and pandoc
+### work done in html slidy and pandoc

-video need add vioce
+ALL complet